-- The exam will be during the exam week period.
-The exact exam date will be posted on Moodle page of the unit. - The assessment is set for 150 minutes.
-You have 150 minutes from when you start your attempt to submit your answers. - If you start but leave a test and come back to it later, your 150 min time may have lapsed and you will be scored zero for that attempt. - The test will be automatically closed after the end of the given time frame. - The tests cannot generally be deferred.
+- The test will be during the exam week.
+The exact date will be announced on Moodle. - The assessment duration is set for 180 minutes with an additional 30 minutes for scanning and uploading. - The test will be automatically closed after the end of the given time frame. - The tests cannot generally be deferred.
 However, under exceptional circumstances, if you have valid reasons to defer the test, you can apply for exam deferral with documents of proof before the due date.